Joy, Trust, and Focus

 The nineteenth century missionary Amy Carmichael once wrote these words: ‘Only one life, ‘twill soon be past; only what’s done for God will last’.
 Of course, ‘done for God’ doesn’t necessarily mean ‘done for the Church’.
 God’s purposes for his world are far wider than the Church; they include building happy marriages and strong families and nurturing caring communities.
 They include working toward a world where everyone has enough and no one has too much, and a world in which future generations will still be able to enjoy the birds of the air and the lilies of the field as we do today.
 And they include the spread of the good news of Jesus with a call to everyone to become his disciples.

-So these are the three attitudes that I see in this passage, attitudes that Jesus lived himself and that he tried to teach his followers too: joy in God and in all the good things that God had made, trust in the goodness of his heavenly Father and in his daily provision for our needs, and focus above all, not on accumulating wealth for ourselves, but on doing God’s will and cooperating with him in the work of healing the world.
+So these are the three attitudes that I see in this passage, attitudes that Jesus lived himself and that he tried to pass on his followers: joy in God and in all the good things that God had made, trust in the goodness of his heavenly Father and in his daily provision for our needs, and focus above all, not on accumulating wealth for ourselves, but on doing God’s will and cooperating with him in the work of healing the world.

 Does that sound good to you?
 Does that sound attractive?
 Does that sound better than living by the principle of ‘the one who dies with the most toys wins’?
 Does it sound better than accumulating mountains of luxuries and then spending our days worrying that someone is going to steal them from us?
 Which would you rather do: walk through what the old Prayer Book called ‘the changes and chances of this mortal life’ with only your own skill and strength to depend on, or walk through life with your hand in your Father’s hand, focussing on the things he tells you to focus on, and trusting him to provide the necessities of life for you?